-Honeydew Vanilla Yogurt Popsicles.
-Simple, refreshing, creamy and healthy.
-Made with just a few ingredients you and your kids will LOVE.
+Honeydew Vanilla Yogurt Popsicles!
+Dairy-free, simple, refreshing, creamy, and deliciously healthy.
+Made with just a few ingredients and a blender.
 Low in sugar with just a touch of vanilla, and juicy chunks of honeydew melon.
 These popsicles are also paleo, vegan, and nut-free too!

 Have you ever bit into a piece of seriously ripe honeydew and thought it tasted like candy?
-Most people think honeydew is a bland melon, and heck yeah it is if you eat it out of season.
+Most people think honeydew is a bland melon, and heck yes!
+It is if you eat it out of season.
 Out-of-season melon is bland and tasteless.
-The best time to use any fruit is when it’s in season – Then you KNOW it will have the BEST flavor – It’s actually a guarantee.
+The best time to use any fruit is when it's in season.

 - Cantaloupe (popsicles, juices, and smoothies)